mph-/lcapy/doc/tutorials.rst

     C_c⋅⎜s + ───────⎟
         ⎝    C_c⋅Rᵢₙ⎠

 This impedance is the parallel combination of the input resistance Rin and the impedance of the cable capacitance.
 Thus at high frequencies the impedance drops.
+This is undesirable for sources with a high impedance since the signal is attenuated.

-Shield guard circuits are used to mitigate the capacitance between a cable signal and the cable shield.
+Active driven shield guard circuits are used to mitigate the capacitance between a cable signal and the cable shield.
 For example:

    >>> from lcapy import Circuit, t, oo